HananMurrar/ToDoListWeb/README.md

 - Client-side validation: prevents invalid inputs before sending data to the backend

 ##### Backend:
-- REST API endpoints: provides endpoints for CRUD operations, all endpoints return JSON responses and use proper HTTP status codes
+- REST API endpoints: provides endpoints for CRUD operations, all endpoints return `JSON` responses and use proper `HTTP` status codes
-- Error handling: returns clear and descriptive error messages with appropriate HTTP status codes
+- Error handling: returns clear and descriptive error messages with appropriate `HTTP` status codes
-- Data storage: tasks are stored in H2 in-memory database while the application is running
+- Data storage: tasks are stored in `H2` in-memory database while the application is running
 - Business logic: validates data and manages task state
 - Server-side validation: ensures all tasks have valid data

 #### Usage:
-- Through web interface or Postman to call API directly
+- Through web interface or `Postman` to call API directly

 #### API endpoints:
-You can interact with API using GET, POST, PUT, DELETE requests, and the base URL:
+You can interact with the API using `HTTP` requests, and the base URL is:
 ```
 http://localhost:8080/tasks
 ```

 ##### Get all tasks:
-- Method: GET
+- Method: `GET`
 - URL: `/tasks`
 - Description: fetch all tasks
 - Response example: